Information and communications technology is one of the key drivers for technological and economic progress throughout the world.

-Cooperations with various companies have been established, among them Airbus, AIT, DMCE, Infineon Technolgies, NXP Semiconductors, Orange Labs, SKIDATA, SLR Engineering, and TTTech.
+Cooperations with various companies have been established, among them Airbus, AIT, DMCE, Infineon Technolgies, NXP Semiconductors, Orange Labs, SKIDATA, SLR Engineering, T-Mobile, and TTTech.
 Academic research partners include professors from the University of Birmingham, Carnegie Mellon University, Max Planck Institute for Dynamics and Self-Organization, University of Notre Dame, University of Paderborn, University of Toronto, and many others.
 Four startup companies have been founded by former staff members.
 Staff members received best paper awards and were short listed and offered positions by international top universities.

 The University of Klagenfurt is a very nice small university with a great spirit.